novus/nvd3/README.md

 ---

 # Current development focus
-- For Novus, review outstanding pull requests and issues.
+- Review outstanding pull requests and issues.
 - Try to find an easy way to actually document usage and all chart options.
 - Improve the testing framework.
 - Setup continuous integration.